Sergidev/ClashOfRealms/README.md

 **803.1.** When a player plays a card or activates an ability, it is placed on the top of the Chain as a **Pending Item.** Priority then passes to the opponent.

 **803.2.** Reactions:
-- **803.2.1.** The **Reaction** keyword may appear on any card type — Maneuvers, Relics, Battalions, Commanders, or activated abilities on any card.
+- **803.2.1.** The **Reaction** keyword may appear on any card type — Maneuvers, Artifacts, Battalions, Commanders, or activated abilities on any card.
 Any card or ability with the Reaction keyword may be played or activated in response to an existing Chain Item, during a Closed State, even on the opponent's turn.
 - **803.2.2.** Either player may play or activate a Reaction when they hold priority, as long as a Chain exists.

 **803.3.** In combat, the Attacker receives priority first when the Showdown Chain opens.